-The Kalanchoe requires ample bright, indirect light to thrive and continuously boom.
+The Kalanchoe requires ample bright, indirect light to thrive and continuously bloom.
 The plant also prefers temperatures of 60 to 85° and well-draining, slightly acidic soil.
 Water the Kalanchoe once the top 1 or 2 inches of soil dries out, and fertilize it monthly during spring and summer.

 Like most succulent plants, the Kalanchoe is a relatively low-maintenance and hands-off species.
 Focusing on providing the perfect lighting requirements will ensure that your plant produces thriving, year-round blooms.